Reader Susan e-mailed me this question:

 Know your body

 You’ve had your body … well, for as long as it’s been a body!
 So, in all likelihood, you know all about the aspects of it that can be tricky to fit, the bits that get sensitive, the features you want to accentuate.
 If you feel disconnected from your body as it relates to clothes, throw on a few of your favorite outfits.
 Why do they work?
-Is it that a certain dress fits your shoulders and waist both, instead of one of the other?
+Is it that a certain dress fits your shoulders and waist equally well, instead of one of the other?
 Is it that a certain neckline does great things for your bust?
 What is it about those garments (and combinations of garments) that just WORKS for you?
 And, once you’ve figured that out, ask yourself what about your body is consistently tricky to shop for or fit.

 For instance, I am pretty comfortable buying a full skirt online without trying it on.
 A pencil skirt, though?
 Not likely.
 My waist-to-hip ratio is such that I have trouble with fitted bottoms.
 I’ve learned this through long years of trial and error, and it informs my purchases.